Georges Niang NBA Preview vs. the Magic

 Georges Niang Insights vs. the Magic

-- This season, he's put up 8.6% of the Cavaliers' attempted field goals, as he's averaging 7.5 per contest.
+- Niang has taken 7.5 shots per game this season and made 3.2 per game, which account for 8.6% and 7.7%, respectively, of his team's total.

-- He's knocked down 1.6 threes per game, or 14.2% of his team's makes from beyond the arc this season.
+- He's put up 4.5 threes per game, or 13.8% of his team's shots from beyond the arc this season.

-- On defense, the Magic have allowed 110 points per game, which is sixth-best in the NBA.
+- The Magic allow 109.6 points per game, sixth-ranked in the NBA.

-- The Magic concede 39.9 rebounds per contest, best in the league.
+- The Magic allow 40 rebounds per game, best in the league.

-- The Magic concede 23.5 assists per contest, second-ranked in the NBA.
+- Conceding 23.5 assists per game, the Magic are the second-ranked team in the NBA.

-- In terms of 3-pointers, the Magic are ranked eighth in the NBA, conceding 11.8 makes per game.
+- The Magic concede 11.6 made 3-pointers per game, seventh-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!